Destrea/DestreaFX/README.md

 # DestreaFX
-Modular post processing shaders built for ReShade, intended for use with Final Fantasy XIV gameplay and GPose.
+Modular post processing shaders built for ReShade, intended for use with Final Fantasy XIV gameplay or gpose.

-For installation and setup walkthroughs, refer to the [wiki]().
+For installation and setup walkthroughs, refer to the [wiki](https://github.com/Destrea/DestreaFX/wiki).

+Full comparison imagees can be found [here](https://imgsli.com/NDE2MjQw/2/3).

 ## Example Screenshots
 ### Original Image